Crispy Potato Rösti with Warm Goat Cheese

 - Salt and freshly ground black pepper, to taste Add to list

 - 3 tablespoons oil or butter Add to list

 - 4 ounces goat cheese Add to list

 Peel potatoes and add to a pot with water.
 Bring to a boil and cook for about 10 minutes.
-Drain, rinse and set aside until cool.
-Grate the potatoes into a large bowl.
-Add the onion, garlic and rosemary to the grated potatoes and season with salt and pepper.
+Drain, rinse and set aside to cool.
+Grate potatoes into a large bowl.
+Add onion, garlic and rosemary and season with salt and pepper.
 Mix until well combined.

 Heat oil or butter in a large skillet over medium heat.
-Spoon the mix into the pan and evenly spread it out with a spatula so it forms one large pancake.
+Spoon potato mixture into the pan and evenly spread it out with a spatula so it forms one large pancake.
 Cook for 5 to 7 minutes or until a crispy brown crust forms underneath.

 Turn the rösti by sliding it onto a plate, flipping the plate over, and sliding it back into the pan with the uncooked side facing down.
 Cook the other side for 5 to 7 minutes, until golden brown.
 During the last 2 to 3 minutes of cooking, sprinkle goat cheese over the top.
 Cut the rösti into quarters and serve.

 Each serving: 270 cal, 15g fat (10g sat), 45mg chol, 990mg sodium, 28g carb, 3g fiber, 8g protein